ku-awdc/Teaching_HerdHealth/tidyverse_fetuses.md

 ### Specifying factor levels

-In the real world, we won't want to spend time examining all of the factors to make sure that there aren't any typos - particularly when we think the data should be correct to start with!
+In the real world, we do not want to spend time examining all of the factors to make sure that there aren't any typos - particularly when we think the data should be correct to start with!
 This can lead to errors, because we might not check as carefully as we should and therefore miss problems with the data.
 So it is much better practice to tell parse_factor what to expect by using the levels argument:

 ```r